25 Biggest Steals in NFL Draft History

 Antonio Brown may be the biggest draft day steal playing in the NFL today.
-The 5-foot-10, 181-pounder was selected in the sixth round (No. 195 overall) of the 2010 NFL Draft, and has since developed into the best wide receiver in the game.
+The 5-foot-10, 181-pounder was selected in the sixth round (No. 195 overall) of the 2010 NFL Draft.
+Since then, he has developed into the best wide receiver in the game.

-Many scouts and executives credit Brown’s draft slide on his decision to leave Central Michigan University a year too early.
+Many scouts and executives credit Brown’s draft slide to his decision to leave Central Michigan University a year too early.
 But in the end, Brown got the last laugh.
-Over his last four seasons, the three-time All-Pro has caught a total of 481 passes for 6,315 yards and 43 touchdowns.
-He’s about to become the highest-paid wide receiver in NFL history.
+He’s proven his reliability and his big-play potential, and he’s the league’s most precise route runner.
+Brown is also consistent, with five straight seasons of 100-plus receptions and 1,000-plus yards, and 52 touchdown grabs over those seasons.
 At his current pace, Brown is a lock for eventual induction into the Pro Football Hall of Fame.